okbob/plpgsql_lint/README.md

 ### Dynamic SQL

-This module doesn't check a queries that are assembled in runtime.
-There are no possible to identify result of dynamic queries - so plpgsql_cannot to set correct type to record variables and cannot to check a dependent SQLs and expressions.
+This module doesn't check queries that are assembled in runtime.
+It is not possible to identify result of dynamic queries - so plpgsql_cannot to set correct type to record variables and cannot to check a dependent SQLs and expressions.
 Don't use record variable as target for dynamic queries or disable plpgsql_lint for functions that use a dynamic